valotas/mustache4dart/README.md

 pub install
 ```

-If you want to run the tests yourself, just do what [drone.io does](https://drone.io/github.com/valotas/mustache4dart/admin),
+If you are with Linux, a script is provided to run all the test:
-or to put it by another way, do the following:

 ```sh
 test/run.sh